cbergoon/stitchdb/README.md

 then to learn something from.

 ### Goals
-Stitchd was born out of a need to replace a legacy timeseries/geolocation package with a more robust real-time solution that could standalone as a separate service with little work.
+StitchDB was born out of a need to replace a legacy timeseries/geolocation package with a more robust real-time solution that could standalone as a separate service with little work.
 It needed to have separation of data or buckets, searchable indexes, invalidation, expiration and, custom event callbacks.
 Additionally, we wanted the operation and code to remain as light weight and manipulable as possible.